 The Kellogg Community College Nursing Program provides excellent educational experiences that integrate knowledge, skills, and attitudes needed to prepare safe and competent nurse generalists who provide quality nursing care in a culturally diverse, global society.
 Through the spirit of inquiry and professional identity the nurse generalist develops sound clinical judgment that promotes teamwork, collaboration and personal growth.

 Nursing discipline and nursing education are essential to the preparation of the nurse generalist to practice in a global, culturally diverse, and rapidly changing health care environment.
-A culture of integrity is embraced in which open communication, ethical decision making, and humility are encouraged.
+A culture of integrity and civility is embraced in which open communication, personal reflection, and ethical decision making are encouraged.